-- Existing region caseworkers that are not supporting emergency related activities. - Qualified volunteers with the approval or Region or Division Director and who have successfully passed a background check, as required. - Staff from regions outside of the affected area.
+- Existing region caseworkers that are not supporting emergency-related activities. - Qualified volunteers with the approval of the Region or Division Director and who have successfully passed the required background check. - Staff from regions outside of the affected area.

-In the event that the Region Location and Tracking Leads and Region Service Delivery Coordinator determine that staff from other regions are needed to support the provision of this service, they may contact the Statewide Constituent Services Leads for assistance or should follow procedures outlined in Section 1.6.6.8 to request those additional staff.
+If the Region Location and Tracking Leads and Region Service Delivery Coordinator determine that staff from other regions are needed to support the provision of this service, they may contact the Statewide Constituent Services Leads for assistance or should follow procedures outlined in Section 1.6.6.8 to request those additional staff.

-1.6.9.7 Support to Children in Custody, the Person(s) Responsible for Those Children, and Families Receiving Inhome Services Evacuating to Another State or to Children in Custody Relocated to an Out of Home Placement Outside of Utah
+1.6.9.7 Support Provided to: Children in Custody and the Person(s) Responsible for those Children when they Evacuate to Another State, Children in Custody who are Relocated to an Out-of-Home Placement in Another State, and Families Receiving In-home Services when they Evacuate to Another State